Penny Hardaway: 1997–98 season: Knee injury

 A devastating left knee injury incurred early in the 1997–98 NBA season required surgery and forced Hardaway to miss the majority of the season.
-Despite injury, he was voted to start NBA All-Star Game for fourth straight year, and had six points and three assists in 12 minutes at New York.
-However, he was criticized for attempting a comeback sooner than expected by playing in the All-Star Game.
-He played his last game a week after the All-Star game and missed the remainder of the season (Hardaway had since endured another four surgeries on his left knee up to the present that had gradually deteriorated his explosive athletic abilities).
+Despite injury, he was voted to start the NBA All-Star Game for the fourth straight year, and had six points and three assists in 12 minutes at New York.
+He played his last game a week after the All-Star game and missed the remainder of the season.
 In 19 games he averaged 16.4 points, 4 rebounds, 3.6 assists, and 1.5 steals.

 1998–99 season: Final season in Orlando

 Hardaway returned during the lockout-shortened 1999 season and managed to play in all 50 regular-season games to lead the Magic to a share of the best regular-season record in the Eastern Conference.
 He averaged 15.8 points, 5.7 rebounds and 5.3 assists, and his 111 steals placed him 5th in the league.
 The Magic then lost a first-round series to the Philadelphia 76ers in which Hardaway averaged 19 points, 5.5 assists, 5 rebounds, and 2.3 steals.
-It would prove to be his final season in Orlando.

-In the Summer of 1999, at the urging of Phoenix Suns' point guard Jason Kidd, Hardaway was traded to the Phoenix Suns for Danny Manning, Pat Garrity and two future first round-draft picks.
+Following the season, Hardaway would use his opt-out clause to become an unrestricted free agent, giving up the remaining 4 years, and $40 million left remaining on the contract he signed in 1994.

 In 369 regular season games with the Magic, Hardaway averaged 19 points, 6.3 assists, 4.7 rebounds, and 1.9 steals per game.
 In 45 playoff games he averaged 21.8 points, 6.5 assists, 4.9 rebounds, and 1.9 steals.